mina19/gwcelery/doc/deployment.rst

 There are two instances of GWCelery that are running on the LIGO-Caltech computing cluster and that are managed in this manner:

+*   **Minikube**: The minkube instance is inteded for local development where all services that gwcelery interacts with are started locally.
+    It uses the :mod:`gwcelery.conf.minikube` configuration preset.

+*   **Dev**: The dev instance is intended for the testing of branches with a live testing environment.
+It uses the :mod:`gwcelery.conf.dev` configuration preset.

-*   **Playground**: The playground instance is re-deployed *on every push to main that passes the unit tests*.
+*   **Test**: The playground instance is re-deployed *automatically on every push to the main branch*.
 It uses the :mod:`gwcelery.conf.playground` configuration preset.

+*   **Playground**: The playground instance is manually deployed for release/release-candidate tags *manually deployed via gitlab*.
+It uses the :mod:`gwcelery.conf.playground` configuration preset.

-*   **Production**: The production instance is re-deployed *only when manually triggered through GitLab*.
+*   **Production**: The production instance is re-deployed *only for reviewed releases and manually triggered through GitLab*.
 It uses the :mod:`gwcelery.conf.production` configuration preset.

 When we observe that the Playground instance shows correct end-to-end behavior,